Spread the love

 5. I will not go out with another man where there’s no chemistry.
 Last year, I spent too much time trying to make something work with a guy, who was a good catch by most standards, but he had no sex appeal.
 It was unfair to him and a total waste of my time.
 I tried to make it work because he was dependable, kind, and considerate (all the traits I’ve been praying for).
 But I also want someone who knocks me off my feet when I’m with him.

 7. Never cook dinner again for a man until I’ve been presented formally with an engagement ring.
 My mother was right.
 As long as you’re his “girlfriend” you really must let the man do all the initiating of “love acts.”
-I learned the hard way that whenever you play too nice, he’ll end up taking you for granted and run off to marry the woman who fed him carry out.
-Last year, I cooked elaborate meals, gourmet style for one too many “cowpokes” who have since ridden off into the sunset in search of other ranches to stop at.
+I learned the hard way that whenever you play too nice, he’ll end up taking you for granted and run off to marry the woman who never fed him.
+Last year, I cooked elaborate meals, gourmet style for one too many “cowpokes” who have since ridden off into the sunset in search of other “ranches” to stop at.

 Leave a Reply